The Loves of Mars and Venus

 The Loves of Mars and Venus by John Weaver was arguably the first modern ballet, the first dance work to tell a story through dance, gesture and music alone.
 Its first performance was at London's Drury Lane Theatre on Saturday 2 March 1717.

 Background

 Before 1717 ballet had always been part of operas and plays and dependent on their words to narrate the drama.
 The Loves of Mars and Venus was a danced drama, equal to the plays seen on London’s stage, described in its own time as a ‘Dramatic Entertainment of Dancing’, “the first of this kind produced upon the British Stage or in the Kingdom”.
 All the action was conveyed in dance and mime alone, setting a pattern for future ballets”.

 The story

-Weaver’s ballet tells the story of the love affair between Venus, the goddess of love, and Mars, the god of war, and the revenge enacted on them by her husband Vulcan.
-It draws on classical mythology, but contemporary passions abound, and its immediate source was Peter Anthony Motteux's play, The Loves of Mars and Venus, written in 1695.
-Despite Weaver’s appeal to the revered performances of the ‘mimes and pantomimes’ of classical antiquity, who he wished to emulate, his ballet was a thoroughly modern work in tune with the sophisticated comedies of his own time.

-The Loves of Mars and Venus told the familiar story in six short scenes full of dancing and gestures.
-It lasted, perhaps, 40 minutes.
-Mars appears with his soldiers and performs a war dance.
-Venus is shown surrounded by the Graces and displays her allure in a sensual passacaille, but when Vulcan arrives she quarrels with him in a dance ‘of the pantomimic kind’.
-Vulcan retires to his smithy to devise revenge with the help of his workmen the Cyclops.
-Mars and Venus meet and, with their followers, perform dances expressive of love and desire.
-Vulcan completes his plan of revenge against the lovers.
-In the final scene, Vulcan and the Cyclops catch Mars and Venus together and expose them to the derision of the other gods, until Neptune intervenes and harmony is restored in a final ‘Grand Dance’.
+Its immediate source was Peter Anthony Motteux's play, The Loves of Mars and Venus, written in 1695.
+With six scenes full of dancing and gestures, It lasted an estimated 40 minutes.